VictoriaT87/Destiny_RPG/README.md

   - #### Reason for fail:

-    - Entering a string in the Subclass input was giving the error "invalid lteral for int() with base 10"
+    - Entering a string in the Subclass input was giving the error "invalid literal for int() with base 10"

   - #### Fix: